WNED PBS Specials

-An Original Production of WNED-TV, “Buffalo’s New Education Bargain” premiered on January 22, 2018.
+An Original Production of WNED PBS, “Buffalo’s New Education Bargain” premiered on January 22, 2018.
 The program now available for streaming above.

 The Buffalo Public Schools, the second-largest district in New York, is looking towards the future with a new education reform plan.
 Spearheaded by Buffalo Schools’ Superintendent Dr. Kriner Cash, this initiative is known as the New Education Bargain, and it aims to deliver an equal and high-quality education, to accelerate academic performance, to strengthen families and communities and to prepare students for the future.
 The promise is this: if students work hard and parents commit to their child’s education, the Buffalo Schools will guarantee them a path to opportunity, achievement and success.